 It seems too many tips but, basically only keeps eyes on persimmons to prevent growing mold every day.

 To avoid moldy dried persimmons, choose the right drying place and the right season.

-You can’t believe its sweetness of dried persimmons and maybe not able to stop eating,
+You can’t believe the sweetness of dried persimmons and maybe not be able to stop eating,

 however, 1 or 2 dried persimmons should be enough per day.